Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 I wished I could go back in time and work on Tuxie using the knowledge I had gained years later, but as the saying goes, "don't cry over spilled milk."
 Hopefully, these tips can turn helpful to owners of scratchy dogs.

-So how can you stop a dog from pawing and scratching people?
 In order to stop your dog from scratching people, you need to first identify what triggers and contexts evoke this behavior.

 Does it happen when people ask your dog to shake?
 Does your dog do this as a way for getting attention?
 Is it when your dog jumps?
 Here are several tips to stop a dog from pawing and scratching people.